 Natalie: We don’t.
-If we keep going, we’ve got pork.
+If we keep going, we have pork.
 Now we are back to Niagara and we have a Pinot Noir.
-This is just a spectacular winery and producer, and we’ve paired it up with pork.
+This is just a spectacular winery and producer.
+We’ve paired it up with pork.
 It’s a lighter red wine.
 You could also maybe do planked salmon with this Pinot Noir.
-It’s sort of a switch hitter wine, it goes either way.
+It’s kind of a switch hitter wine, it goes either way.

 Marci: So as far as taste, how would you characterize that?

-Natalie: Cherry, berry, smoky, a little smoky, but lighter.
+Natalie: Cherry, berry, smoky, a little bit smoky, but lighter.

 As we keep going across the table here, we get more and more robust.
-So that’s with your pork, then, if we want to go full on with beef, this was a hotly contested category.
+So that’s with your pork.
+Now,we want to go full on with beef.
+This was a hotly contested category.
 Everybody loves their hamburgers and their steaks.

-So we’ve got the winner, Henry of Pelham Baco Noir, from Niagara.
-Baco is kind of special to Niagara in that it’s a hybrid; it’s what we do well.
+Natalie: Classic grill.
+You want a big honking red that can muscle in there right beside the meat.
+We have the winner, Henry of Pelham Baco Noir, from Niagara.
+Baco is kind of special to Niagara in that it’s a hybrid.
+It’s what we do well.
 Henry of Pelham does it exceptionally well.

 Marci: You like those reds.

 Natalie: I do, I’m getting into it.
 If you are a determined hedonist, you are also going to grill your dessert, right?
 We’re not going to opt out of that.
-We’ve got grilled peaches on the end here.
+We have grilled peaches on the end here.
 And oh my gosh, you get the sweetness, of course.

 Marci: Naz added the walnuts, I love that.

-Marci: Oh, it’s got the snow flakes, oh it’s cute.
+Marci: Oh, it has snow flakes, oh it’s cute.

-Natalie: And it’s beautiful, because it’s got the citrus lift, with the peaches, it’s a marvelous wine, not heavy on the alcohol, not what you’d expect, like 11%, not cloyingly sweet, but delicious with any fruit based dessert.
+Natalie: It’s beautiful, because it has the citrus lift, with the peaches.
+It’s a marvellous wine.
+It’s not heavy on the alcohol, not what you’d expect.
+It’s 11% alcohol and not cloyingly sweet, but delicious with any fruit based dessert.